 A classifier MUST be defined for a Gate.
 Additional classifiers may be included in the original Gate-Set.
 Classifiers may be added or deleted in a subsequent Gate-Set.
-Compliant implementations MUST be able to support a minimum of four classifiers when processing a Gate-Set message.
+Compliant implementations MUST be able to support a minimum of four classifiers when processing a Gate-Set message for Unicast Gates.
+Compliant implementations MUST support a minimum of one classifier when processing a Gate-Set message for Multicast Gates.
+The AM and PS MUST NOT mix unicast and multicast destination IP addresses for a single Gate.
 The classifier identifies the IP flow that will be mapped to the DOCSIS service flow associated with the Gate.
 In Scenario 1, when the CMTS creates the dynamic flow, it MUST use the Gate classifier as the classifier for the DOCSIS Service Flow according to the rules specified in Sections 9.3.4.1 and 9.4.3.1.